Wirecloud/wirecloud/docs/user_guide.md

 side panel.
 The only thing you have to take into account is that those components are only added into the active behaviour.

-If you want to use a component already involved in other behaviour, you can use the *Add* button of the background component you want to include:
+If you want to use a component already involved in another behaviour, you can use the *Add* button of the background component you want to include:

 <img src="../images/user_guide/behaviour_oriented_wiring/component_share_button.png" srcset="../images/user_guide/behaviour_oriented_wiring/component_share_button.png 2x" alt="Component *Add* button"/>

 The same applies to the connections, if you create a new connection, that connection is added only into the active behaviour.
-If you want to include a connection already available on other behaviour, you can click on the *Add* button of the background connection:
+If you want to include a connection already available on another behaviour, you can click on the *Add* button of the background connection:

 <img src="../images/user_guide/behaviour_oriented_wiring/connection_share_button.png" srcset="../images/user_guide/behaviour_oriented_wiring/connection_share_button.png 2x" alt="Connection *Add* button"/>